stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 };
 ~~~~~

-The message conveys the following federated vote messages, where where
+The message conveys the following federated vote messages, where
 `infinity` is 2^{32} (a value greater than any ballot counter
 representable in serialized form):